 Jim is 62 years young and has been married to Lucy for over 37 years.
 Jim was accepted to MIT, but chose to join the Air Force.
 He served over 20 years as an analyst in the Air Force.
 He was a goalie in the Boston Bruins farm system.
 Jim can speak 17 different languages and dialects.
 He has lived in at least five different countries.
 Jim has both a Master of Public Administration in Administrative Organization & Management and a Bachelor of Arts in Management Information Systems and Criminal Justice.
 Jim has been published in several professional publications and is a frequent presenter at conferences such as the Texas Parking Association Annual Conference and Trade Show.
 Professionally, Jim maintains affiliation with:

 - National Association of College & University Business Officers (NACUBO)

 - Southern Association of College & University Business Officers (SACUBO)

-It is very hard to sum up Jim’s contribution to the Texas parking world in a few words, but sufice to say that he is a dedicated professional who will help anyone solve any problem.
+It is very hard to sum up Jim’s contribution to the Texas parking world in a few words, but suffice to say that he is a dedicated professional who will help anyone solve any problem.
 You can always trust Jim Moran.
-He is truly deserving of the honor of being named the 2006 recepient or the Texas Parking Association’s Distinguished Service Award.
+He is truly deserving of the honor of being named the 2006 recipient or the Texas Parking Association’s Distinguished Service Award.